 from x import yimport creates a local binding in the importing module; patch that binding, notx.yin the original module. - Use

 autospec=Trueto protect against interface drift.
-A plainMagicMockaccepts any call regardless of argument count or attribute name.autospec=Truebuilds the mock from the real object's signature so that breaking refactors are caught by tests rather than silently passing. - Prefer
+A plainMagicMockaccepts any call regardless of argument count or attribute name.autospec=Truebuilds the mock from the real object's signature so that breaking refactors are caught by tests rather than silently passing. - Use

 side_effectfor exception simulation and sequential return values.
 Setside_effectto an exception class to simulate failures, to an iterable to return different values on successive calls, or to a callable when the response depends on the arguments received.side_effecttakes precedence overreturn_valuewhen both are set. - Use